 - Lay the cotton batting over your chair seat to determine how much you need and trim level with the bottom edge.

 - To determine how much fabric you’ll need lay your fabric wrong side up on a flat surface along with the cotton batting and place the seat upside down near the corner of the fabric.

 - Wrap the edges of the fabric up and onto the seat bottom until you have a few inches of fabric past the original staple holes.

-- Trim the fabric repeating the above step on each side.
+- Trim the excess fabric with your fabric scissors and repeat the above step on each side.

 If you have a large repeating pattern you’ll need to take a few different steps.
 I knew the approximate size of my chair seat when I selected my fabric so I unrolled the fabric on the cutting counter to look for the repeating pattern.
 I wanted that pattern to show on both the seat and the seat back.
 Here’s how you can cut the fabric so you have a an easier size to work with.